Jespert88/FinalJavascriptTask/README.md

-# FinalJavascriptTask

-# Angular 8
+# Angular.js  version: 8

-This is an individual and/or pair task.
-If you work in pairs there must be a GOOD division of responsibility, you must also motivate the decision to work as pair.

-Use one of the three frameworks that we have discussed:
-React
-Vue
-Angular
+This was a task on experis Academy.

+The exercise is done individually or in pairs.
+If the exercise is done in pairs, it should be clearly shown the division of work as well as a good explanation of why you chose to work in pairs.